Try These Eid al-Fitr Activities in Your Classroom

 Teach about all the spring holidays with Newsela

-If you’re not a Newsela customer yet, sign up for Newsela Lite and get a 45-day free trial of all our premium and differentiated content and activities to help you plan more exciting activities all school year.
+If you’re not a Newsela customer yet, create an account to get a 45-day free trial of all our premium, differentiated content and activities that make it easier to plan engaging lessons for every spring holiday.

 Newsela Lite Hero Hands